AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

     (That's why the range has to be static in the source code, unlike for explicit subtypes.)

-The following example shows how the attribute affects the bounds of a variable:
+The following example shows how the :ada:`Base` attribute affects the bounds of a variable:

 .. code:: ada run_button project=Courses.Advanced_Ada.Types.Base_Attr